Conflict Of Interest (COI)

 - Plaques for board or commission members upon the termination of service on a board or commission.

-- Promotional items specifically authorized by language in a state or federal grant.
+- Promotional items are specifically authorized by language in a state or federal grant.

-- Items purchased, the cost of which is reimbursed by students.
+- Items purchased, the cost of which is reimbursed by students or student organizations.

 - Their purpose and the event associated with the purchase (if applicable)

-- Who will be receiving the cards or certificates (faculty, staff, students, etc.)
+- Who will be receiving the cards, certificates, or prizes (faculty, staff, students, etc.)

-Requests are reviewed on a case-by-case basis and evaluated on the appropriateness of the request in support of the university/departmental mission.
+- Requests are reviewed on a case-by-case basis and evaluated on the appropriateness of the request in support of the university/departmental mission.
 If the request is approved, a Procurement representative will email written approval to attach to the Workday requisition or P-card verification.

-If a P-Card is being used, then an itemized receipt for all gift cards/shopping cards/gift certificates must be attached to the corresponding transaction in Workday.
-The recipient’s acknowledgment of the gift card receipt (signature, e-signature, email, etc.) should be attached as additional supporting documentation.
-The memo must include the recipient’s name, the title of the event, and the date of gift card relinquishment.
+- If the gift card/ prize was dispersed digitally or a signature is not obtained, the department must collect the recipient’s acknowledgment of the gift card receipt (signature, e-signature, email, etc.) The memo must include the recipient’s name, the title of the event, and the date of gift card relinquishment.

 Methods of Procurement

 It is the policy of the State of Arkansas to support equal opportunity as well as economic development in every sector.
 In accordance with the Minority and Women-Owned Business Economic Development Act, UA Little Rock shall support, to the fullest extent possible, the participation of companies owned and controlled by minority persons and women in state-funded and state-directed public construction programs and in the purchase of goods and services to meet an annual goal of fifteen percent (15%) of the total expended: